Isolating to Harness: Cross-Division Distillation for Fully Unsupervised Anomaly Detection: Experiments

-\textbf{Visualization Comparisons.} We perform additional visualization experiments to compare our proposed CDD with the baseline RD.
-First, we obtain anomaly scores on both the training and test sets of MVTec-AD-noise-0.1 using the trained RD and CDD, generating histograms of anomaly scores for all the samples as depicted in \cref{fig_hist}.
-On one hand, RD proves effective in the FUAD setting, yet it inadvertently learns certain anomaly patterns from the training set, impairing its ability to accurately detect anomalies.
-Notably, our CDD overcomes this limitation, markedly improving anomaly detection ability on the training set.
+We perform additional visualization experiments to compare our proposed CDD with the baseline RD.
+First, we obtain anomaly scores on both the training and test sets of MVTec-AD-noise-0.1 using the trained RD and CDD, generating histograms of anomaly scores for all the samples as depicted in Fig.~\ref{fig_hist}.
+RD proves effective in the FUAD setting, yet it inadvertently learns certain anomaly patterns from the training set, weakening its ability to accurately detect anomalies.
+Notably, our CDD overcomes this limitation, markedly improving anomaly detection ability even on the training set.

-\cref{fig_compare} further compares anomaly maps generated by RD and CDD.
-Compared to RD, CDD exhibits greater sensitivity to anomalies, intuitively demonstrating its ability to mitigate overfitting to some extent, preventing the student network from excessively learning the teacher’s anomaly representations.
+Fig.~\ref{fig_compare} further compares anomaly maps generated by SoftPatch~\cite{jiang2022softpatch}, InReaCh~\cite{mcintosh2023inter}, RD~\cite{deng2022anomaly}, and our CDD.
+The visualization shows that CDD generates anomaly maps with fewer false negatives in anomalous regions and reduced false positives in normal areas.
+In contrast, the baseline RD tends to miss some subtle anomalies.
+These results intuitively demonstrate CDD's superior anomaly sensitivity and precision in anomaly localization.

+In FUAD task, it is challenging for a trained model to localize anomalies for the anomalous samples seen during the training phase, which lead to the introduction of the Overlap setting.
+Therefore, we also conduct visualizations by generating anomaly maps for the anomalous samples selected from the training set.
+Fig.~\ref{fig_compare_overlap} compares anomaly maps from SoftPatch~\cite{jiang2022softpatch}, the baseline RD~\cite{deng2022anomaly} and our CDD.
+The results show that our method, through cross-division training, effectively mitigates the noise interference from training set and achieves accurate anomaly localization even on seen anomalous samples.